-Investigations Division.
-He has been an Investigator 1, Investigator 2, and Investigator 3 and served as Assistant Director of Criminal Investigations Division for five years.
-He was appointed Director of Criminal Investigations Division in 2011.
+Thomas A. Moore Jr. has been with the Tax Division since 2001.
+He began his career with Criminal Investigations.
+He has been an Investigator 1, Investigator 2, and Investigator 3 and served as Assistant Director of Criminal Investigations for five years.
+He was appointed Director of Criminal Investigations in 2011.

-Moore was appointed to Acting Director of Compliance Division in 2014, serving a dual role for one year.
-He was then appointed as Director of Compliance Division in 2015.
+Moore was appointed to Acting Director of Compliance in 2014, serving a dual role for one year.
+He was then appointed as Director of Compliance in 2015.

 Moore has a Bachelor of Science degree from West Virginia State College.

-The Criminal Investigations Division investigates criminal violations of state tax laws.
+Criminal Investigations investigates criminal violations of state tax laws.

-Randy Young was named director of the Criminal Investigations Division in 2015.
+Randy Young was named director of Criminal Investigations in 2015.

-Before coming to the State Tax Department in 2012 as the division’s assistant director, he served in many roles of investigative work.
+Before coming to the Tax Division in 2012 as the Criminal Investigations’ assistant director, he served in many roles of investigative work.